singerdmx/flutter-quill/README.md

 Please follow these guidelines when contributing to the project.
 See [CONTRIBUTING.md](./CONTRIBUTING.md) for more details. <br>

-We must mention that the [CONTRIBUTING.md](./CONTRIBUTING.md) have a development notes, so if you're planning on contributing to the repo, please consider reading it.
+We must mention that the [CONTRIBUTING.md](./CONTRIBUTING.md) has a development notes, so if you're planning on contributing to the repo, please consider reading it.

 You can check the [Todo](./doc/todo.md) list if you want to